MarcoCerundolo/GitHub-portfolio/tweet_topic_classifier/README.md

 ## Model Architecture

 Base model: bert-base-uncased
+Model gets trained on 4/5 of the tweets and gets evaluated on 1/5 of the tweets.
 To avoid overfitting I use early stopping with a patience of 3 epochs.

 ## Evaluation Method